thomhurst/TUnit/README.md

 # TUnit

-A modern, flexible and fast testing framework for .NET
+A modern, flexible and fast testing framework for .NET 8 and up.

 ## Documentation